FreshKernel/ktor-server-firebase-app-check/README.md

     ```
 4. Configure and install the plugin in the application module,
 Pass the following environment variables,
-   go to your firebase project settings, in general tab
+   go to your Firebase project settings, in the general tab

    * `FIREBASE_PROJECT_NUMBER` from the Project ID
    * `FIREBASE_PROJECT_ID` from the Project number